gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Maybe they got locked in accidentally and just...just couldn't get out."

 "Negative."
-They jumped as Patience crackled right behind them.
+They jumped as Patient crackled right behind them.
 ""They declined to synchronize with the emergency repair protocol, so they were moved to long-term storage.
 Their components failed shortly thereafter."